stedavkle/ML-Bundesliga/README.rst

 **Which Algorithms did we use?**

 We implemented four different algorithms.
 The first one is short and sweet algorithm, we called it **MostWins**.
-It filters the given dataset for the selected match up and enumerates all past results.
+It filters the given dataset for the selected match-up and enumerates all past results.
 Once this is completed, the algorithm makes a simple prediction and, as the name implies, returns the chances of a win for either team or draw occurring.

 The second one uses the **Poisson Model** to predict the amount of goals (or any quantifiable scoring value).
-The predicted values are displayed as a Matrix, where each entry represents one possible outcome to the game with X and Y axis representing each Teams score.
+The predicted values are displayed as a matrix, where each entry represents one possible outcome to the game with X and Y axis representing each team's score.

 The third model is the **Dixon-Coles Model**, an improvement upon the Poisson Model, iterating over the given data repeatedly to increase accuracy at the expense of computing time.
-A selection can be made, whether to weigh all data equally, or progressively according to age.
+A selection can be made between weighing all data equally or weighing the data progressively according to age.

 And the last standard model is the **Logistic Regression Model**.
-It calculates a table of factors using the logistic regression function, each entry representing a modifier to the game, such as home-field advantage or simply the teams overall success in the past.
+It calculates a table of factors using the logistic regression function, each entry representing a modifier to the game, such as home-field advantage or simply the teams' overall success in the past.

 Tests